Why is my phone not charging even when it’s plugged in?

 FAQs:

-Yes.
-Wireless charging can work if the charging port is damaged.
-However, it’s slower and generates more heat.
-Use it as a temporary solution.
+Ans: Yes.
+If the charging port is damaged, wireless charging can be used.
+But it’s slower, and it produces more heat.
+Treat it as a stopgap solution.

-Slow charging usually happens due to weak adapters, bad cables, phone overheating, background apps, or software bugs.
+Ans: Slow charging is typically caused by weak adapters, bad cables, your phone overheating, apps running in the background, or simply software bugs.